This page is part 2 of the giving up coffee plan. Please read that first, if you haven’t yet, as this one follows on from it directly.

 Peppermint tea is another beverage where there is a big difference in quality, strength and taste.
 There really is no comparison between the weak, bleached teabags versions usually in the stores and the energizing effect of a really good peppermint tea like Heather’s tummy tea with unbleached teabags.

-3. Now’s a good time to work on cutting back on sweetness in your warm drinks.
 Sugar gives you a brief rush as it spikes insulin, but then, before long, drops your energy down further than before you used it.
 Eating lots of sugary foods or drinks during coffee substitution will be likely to exacerbate any caffeine withdrawal symptoms.